hjson/hjson/pages/index.md

 **"Can Hjson keep my comments when updating a config file?"**

 Yes, Hjson allows you to round-trip your data, including your comments.

+\* But not yet with all implementations, PRs welcome :)

 ```
 var data = Hjson.rt.parse(text);